ved-b/kachowgorithm/README.md

-# kachowlgarithm
+# Kachowgorithm

-## Stay tuned for the kachowlagirthm by Ved Ballary, Noah Stasiuk, and Aaron Deo
+## By Ved Ballary, Noah Stasuik, and Aaron Deo

+The kachowgorithm is present here, please unzip the twitterfull.csv to run the algoruthm for yourself.
+More instructions are present in the code.